 Final Thoughts: Should You Invest in International Stocks?

-U.S. investors tend to concentrate their portfolios in favor of the U.S. market, at the expense of global diversification.
-In different market environments, and as sentiments about global diversification and its value ebb and flow, it is helpful to remember that history has not shown any one market around the world to be a consistent outperformer.
+U.S. investors tend to concentrate their portfolios in favor of the U.S. market at the expense of global diversification.
+In different market environments and as sentiments about global diversification and its value ebb and flow, it is helpful to remember that history has not shown any one market around the world to be a consistent outperformer.
 Diversification is a vital aspect of any proper investment portfolio, and having exposure to stocks from markets around the world helps reduce risk while increasing expected returns.

 Whether or not to invest internationally ultimately depends on many personal factors, including goals, risk tolerance, and broader portfolio strategy.
 Investing can be complex, especially when it comes to determining the appropriate amount of international exposure.
 A financial advisor can help you manage your investments, stay informed about tax law changes, optimize your savings, and avoid costly mistakes.
 If you need tailored guidance, our team is here to help.
 Reach out to us at (603) 589-8010 to integrate tax planning into your comprehensive financial strategy.

 Disclaimer: This is not to be considered investment, tax, or financial advice.
 Please review your personal situation with your tax and/or financial advisor.
 Milestone Financial Planning, LLC (Milestone) is a fee-only financial planning firm and registered investment advisor in Bedford, NH.
 Milestone works with clients on a long-term, ongoing basis.
 Our fees are based on the assets that we manage and may include an annual financial planning subscription fee.
 Clients receive financial planning, tax planning, retirement planning, and investment management services and have unlimited access to our advisors.
 We receive no commissions or referral fees.
 We put our client’s interests first.
 If you need assistance with your investments or financial planning, please reach out to one of our fee-only advisors.
 Advisory services are only offered to clients or prospective clients where Milestone and its representatives are properly licensed or exempt from licensure.
+Past performance shown is not indicative of future results, which could differ substantially.